Endogenous retrovirus: Functional impact

 MER41.AIM2 is an HERV that regulates the transcription of AIM2 (Absent in Melanoma 2) which encodes for a sensor of foreign cytosolic DNA.
 This acts as a binding site for AIM2, meaning that it is necessary for the transcription of AIM2.
 Researchers had shown this by deleting MER41.AIM2 in HeLa cells using CRISPR/Cas9, leading to an undetectable transcript level of AIM2 in modified HeLa cells.
 The control cells, which still contained the MER41.AIM2 ERV, were observed with normal amounts of AIM2 transcript.
 In terms of immunity, researchers concluded that MER41.AIM2 is necessary for an inflammatory response to infection.

 Activation by exogenous viruses

-Considerable evidence indicate that HERVs can be reactivated by viral infections, such as:
+Considerable evidence indicates that HERVs can be reactivated by viral infections, such as: